 1st year: $0-$60.

-Most new instruments come with a case.
-If yours didn't, buy a case.
+Most new instruments come with a soft case.
+If yours didn't, buy one.
 Cases protect your guzheng and make it easy to carry.
 Soft cases are essentially fabric and won't offer much protection from collisions but will keep out dust.
 They range from $50-$70 and can be made waterproof.
-Hard cases offer full protection but can be heavier and significantly larger than the instrument.
-Hard cases are almost impossible to find in North America.
-I know of only one retailer that has a hard case for sale and they ask $700.
+Hard cases offer full protection but can be heavier and larger than the instrument.
+Hard cases are difficult to find in North America.
+I know of only two retailers that have hard cases for sale: a full-weight case for $500 and a fiberglass case for $700.

 Hard cases can be purchased in Asia starting at about $100 USD.
-Shipping to North America would follow a similar trend as shipping an instrument itself, $200-$300.
-As a new student you probably won't be traveling that much so a soft case should be fine.
+Shipping to North America would cost about $200-$300.
+If you don’t expect to travel much a soft case will be fine.

 1st year: $60 plus cost of water and electricity

 When the cold weather comes you will need a humidifier to keep your guzheng from cracking and a hygrometer to measure the humidity in the air.
-You can read more in the Care and Maintenance section.
-You have a variety to chose from but even the cheapest humidifiers will be tens of dollars.
-Between that and a hygrometer, budget around $60 USD for humidity control.
+You can read more in the Care and Maintenance page.
+Budget around $60 USD for a humidifier and hygrometer.

 1st year: $0-$40

-This is a big range because of the options available to you.
-There are a variety of video lessons and training materials available online in English for free.
+There are many options available to you.
+There are video lessons and training materials available online in English for free.
 The Chinese-language guzheng websites have loads more.

 1st year: $1500-$2500